 After fully configuring your store, you need to configure your environments.
-Environments in Magento Commerce Cloud include containers with applications, services, and a database to provide a complete system for your Magento application codebase and files.
+Environments in Adobe Commerce on cloud infrastructure include containers with applications, services, and a database to provide a complete system for your Adobe Commerce application codebase and files.

 You can configure application settings, routes, build and deploy actions, and notifications to support your project environments using the following configuration files:

-.magento.app.yaml—defines how to build and deploy Magento, including services, hooks, and cron jobs.
+.magento.app.yaml—defines how to build and deploy Adobe Commerce, including services, hooks, and cron jobs.

 .magento.env.yaml—centralizes the management of build and deploy actions across all of your environments, including Pro Staging and Production, using environment variables.